 Aids for riding half pass

-The basic aids for lateral work, including half pass, are the same regardless of the movement being performed:
+The basic aids for lateral work are the same regardless of the movement being performed:

 - the rider’s weight should remain in the direction of the movement